John McCutcheon

-John McCutcheon (born August 14, 1952) is an American folk music singer-songwriter and multi-instrumentalist who has produced 45 albums since the 1970s.
+John McCutcheon (born August 14, 1952) is an American folk music singer-songwriter and multi-instrumentalist who has produced 38 albums since 1977.
 He is regarded as a master of the hammered dulcimer, and is also proficient on many other instruments including guitar, banjo, autoharp, mountain dulcimer, fiddle, and jaw harp.
 He has received six Grammy Award nominations.

 Career

 McCutcheon was born to Roman Catholic parents in Wausau, Wisconsin.
 He attended Saint James Grade School, Newman Catholic High School, and Saint John's University.

 While in his 20s, he travelled to Appalachia and learned from some of the legendary greats of traditional folk music, including Roscoe Holcomb and Tommy Hunter.
 His repertoire includes songs from contemporary writers like Si Kahn (e.g. "Gone Gonna Rise Again", "Rubber Blubber Whale") as well as a large body of his own music.

 When McCutcheon became a father in the early 1980s he found most children's music "unmusical and condescending", and sought to change the situation by releasing a children's album, Howjadoo, in 1983.
 Originally, he had only intended to do one children's record, but the popularity of this first effort led to the production of seven additional children's albums.
 He has written three children's books.
 Much of his work, however, continues to focus on writing politically and socially conscious songs for adult audiences.
 One of his most successful songs, "Christmas in the Trenches" (from his 1984 album Winter Solstice), tells the story of the Christmas truce of 1914.

 In his performances, McCutcheon often introduces his music with a story.
 He has become known as a storyteller, and has made multiple appearances at the National Storytelling Festival in Jonesborough, Tennessee.
 He is married to children's author and storyteller, Carmen Agra Deedy, and the two live in Smoke Rise, Georgia.

 McCutcheon's music has, since the 1990s, increasingly evolved into heartland rock-influenced ballads, while he still occasionally performs purer folk music.
 In 2011, he portrayed IWW organizer and songwriter Joe Hill in Si Kahn's one-man play Joe Hill's Last Will, produced by Main Stage West in Sebastopol, California.

 John McCutcheon performs in Richmond, Virginia on April 21, 2017.